paulotm/paulotm/README.md

-# Olá, eu sou o Paulo Henrique! 👋
+# Hi, I'm Paulo Henrique! 👋

-Sou um estudante de desenvolvimento Fullstack apaixonado por tecnologia e por criar soluções através do código.
-Atualmente, estou focado em construir uma base sólida em programação, desenvolvendo projetos práticos e aprendendo um pouco mais todos os dias.
+I am a Fullstack development student passionate about technology and creating solutions through code.
+Currently, I am focused on building a solid foundation in programming by developing practical projects and learning a little more every day.

-## 🚀 Sobre mim
+## 🚀 About me

-- 🎓 Estudando Desenvolvimento Web Fullstack.
+- 🎓 Studying Fullstack Web Development.
-- 🌱 Atualmente praticando e aprimorando: **HTML, CSS e lógica de programação**.
+- 🌱 Currently practicing and improving: **HTML, CSS, and programming logic**.
-- 💡 Buscando sempre melhorar a qualidade do meu código e entender as melhores práticas do mercado.
+- 💡 Always looking to improve the quality of my code and understand the best market practices.
-- 🎯 Meu grande objetivo é me tornar um desenvolvedor completo e atuar profissionalmente na área de tecnologia.
+- 🎯 My main goal is to become a complete developer and work professionally in the tech industry.

-## 💻 Minhas Habilidades
+## 💻 My Skills

 <div>
   <img src="https://img.shields.io/badge/html5-%23E34F26.svg?style=for-the-badge&logo=html5&logoColor=white" alt="HTML5" />